teamnsrg/outguard/README.md

 ```
  node driver_engine.js http://bbc.com
 ```
-We used the collected dataset along with a benign set to train our model.

-Outguard has two parts: (1) an instrumented browser, and (2) a model learning module.
-The instrumented browser is using remote debugging protocol to create the CPU traces.
-The output is saved as a devtool.trace file.
-The second part is a learning module which processes the output traces and models the access pattern.
+The collected cryptojacking websites were then visited by the customized instrumented browser to record the interaction of the libraries with browser resources and train the automatic model.

 # Citation